1955 The Four Aces – Heart

 It’s probably just a coincidence that the Yankees lost the pennant to the Cleveland Indians in 1954, the only loss they suffered in a ten-year period.

 In 1955, a musical play based on the book became a hit on Broadway – Damn Yankees.
 Several artists released covers of one song from the musical.
 While you may recall the name of the song as being You Gotta Have Heart, the actual name was simply Heart.
 While a cast album contained the song, it doesn’t appear that they ever released a single version from the album.

 Several Yankees in the locker room performed the song in the play, so it wasn’t too surprising that the Four Aces released a second version of the song that replicated at least some of the harmonies found in the stage production.
-Their single hit the charts two weeks after Eddie’s version and peaked at #13 two weeks before Eddie reached #6.
+Their single hit the charts two weeks after Eddie’s version and peaked at #13 on the Hot 100 two weeks before Eddie reached #6.

 A film version of the play premiered in 1958 that featured most of the original Broadway cast reprising their roles and songs.

 My books are on sale on Amazon (or free with Kindle Unlimited) and contain a lot more Lost or Forgotten Oldies: